ROCm/half/README.txt

     underlying single-precision implementation.

-Some of those points could have been circumvented by controlling the floating point environment (through <cfenv>) or implementing a similar exception mechanism.
+Some of those points could have been circumvented by controlling the floating point environment using <cfenv> or implementing a similar exception mechanism.
 But this would have required excessive runtime checks giving two high an impact on performance for something that is rarely ever needed.
 If you really need to rely on proper floating point exceptions, it is recommended to explicitly perform computations using the builtin floating point types to be on the safe side.

 CREDITS AND CONTACT